neth-insta/insta-tips/PHP/Tower of Hanoi.md

+# Tower of Hanoi
-### The Tower of Hanoi (a.k.a Tower of Brahma and Lucas' Tower) is a mathematical game or puzzle.
+The Tower of Hanoi (a.k.a Tower of Brahma and Lucas' Tower) is a mathematical game or puzzle.
-### The objective of the puzzle is to move the entire stack to another rod, obeying the following simple rules:
+The objective of the puzzle is to move the entire stack to another rod, obeying the following simple rules:
 1. Move only one disk at a time.
 1. A larger disk may not be placed ontop of a smaller disk.
 1. All disks, except the one being moved, must be on a peg.